Trae-ralv/Trae-ralv/README.md

 # 💫 About Me:
 I’m currently working at Idemia as Software Developer & Part time student at Wawasan Open University.
 Experienced in Full Stack Development with Three Tier Structure of Frontend, Backend & APIs.
-Also created a AI Chatbot Known as Knatty<br>used in Knowy using Gemini API providing me strong prompt engineering skills.
-Eager to apply technical<br>expertise and problem-solving skills to create impactful software applications.
+Also created a AI Chatbot Known as Knatty used in Knowy using Gemini API providing me strong prompt engineering skills.
+Eager to apply technical expertise and problem-solving skills to create impactful software applications.

 # 💻 Tech Stack: